 Thrilly Lamp is a light with a manual dimming system.
-Pull the weight to gather and scrunch the silk shade, thus dimming and softening the light.
+When the weight is pulled down, the silk shade gathers and scrunches, which dims and softens the light.

 Silk shade, nickel plated stand and pulley.

 I was asked to take part in London Elephant Parade to raise awareness and funds to help elephant Conservation.
 The life-size baby elephant statues are exhibited in cities around the world.

 The result...
 Pik Bingko.
 A wrinkled elephant who was sponsored to sit on a 'happy' cloud in Green Park, London.

 He sold for £10,000, which went towards the charities plight to help save the elephants from extinction.